Stan Prentice: New Zealand debut (v Great Britain)

 The 1928 season saw Prentice make his New Zealand debut against the touring Great Britain.
-He had begun the season playing 7 matches for Richmond before being selected to play for Auckland against South Auckland on June 16.
+He had begun the season playing 7 matches for Richmond before being selected to play for Auckland against South Auckland on 16 June.
 Auckland won the match 22–3 at Carlaw Park though Prentice was taken to Auckland Hospital after once again breaking his nose.
-The injury wasn't serious enough to keep him from playing the following week for Richmond against Newton Rangers and then on July 11 he played for the Auckland Possibles side in a trial match.
+The injury wasn't serious enough to keep him from playing the following week for Richmond against Newton Rangers and then on 11 July he played for the Auckland Possibles side in a trial match.
 His side beat the ‘Probables’ 24–14 with Prentice scoring 2 tries.
-Prentice scored 2 more tries in a match for Auckland where they thrashed Canterbury 66–26 in front of a large crowd of 15,000 at Carlaw Park on July 21.
+Prentice scored 2 more tries in a match for Auckland where they thrashed Canterbury 66–26 in front of a large crowd of 15,000 at Carlaw Park on 21 July.
 Four days later he played for Auckland against South Auckland and they upset 19-17 by the travelling team.
 His form had been good enough to warrant selection for the North Island side.
 The North Island romped to a 44–8 win and Prentice's halves partnership with Maurice Wetherill was lauded.
 The Auckland Star wrote “one confidently expects that Prentice and Wetherill will be the New Zealand … five-eighths pair for the first Test, seeing that they combine perfectly, and can each play their respective parts to a nicety.
 There is nothing showy about Prentice's play, but he has a wonderful defence, and habitually does the right thing without trying to do too much”.
-The prediction proved correct as on August 2 Prentice was named to make his debut for New Zealand in the five-eighths alongside Wetherill.
+The prediction proved correct, as on 2 August Prentice was named to make his debut for New Zealand in the five-eighths alongside Wetherill.
 Frank Delgrosso was selected to play inside Prentice at halfback.

-The First test was played at Carlaw Park on August 4.
+The First test was played at Carlaw Park on 4 August.
 An enormous crowd of 30,000 packed into the ground to see New Zealand triumph 17–13.
 Early in the match “Prentice electrified the spectators by lifting Sloman, the English fifteen stone front row man, clean off his feet”.
 The Auckland Star wrote that Prentice produced “superb defence and glorious tackling [and] took all on the principal that the bigger they are, the better they fall, and not once in the game did he fail New Zealand”.
 While the writer for the New Zealand Herald said “for tackling no one could wish to see a better exhibition than that given by Prentice, at second five-eighth.
 His all round play stamped him as one of the best backs on the side”.
 He had perhaps got under the skin of the Great Britain players as near the end of the match New Zealand received a penalty for a player “deliberately kicking Prentice… when at least ten yards away from the ball”.
-On August 11 Prentice played for Auckland against the Great Britain side but this time went down 26-15 before 25,000 spectators at Carlaw Park.
+On 11 August Prentice played for Auckland against the Great Britain side but this time went down 26-15 before 25,000 spectators at Carlaw Park.